hassaan024/hassaan024/README.md

 # Hassaan Bukhari

-Software engineer working on learning technology — production TypeScript across React, Node/NestJS, and Python ML services.
+Software engineer working on learning technology.

 I build the systems that record and assess how people learn: xAPI statement pipelines, role-scoped multi-tenant platforms, and NLP-based automated feedback.